 The humpback whale is distributed worldwide in all ocean basins.
-In winter, most humpback whales occur in subtropical and tropical waters of the Northern Southern Hemispheres. and Humpback whales in the high latitudes of the North Pacific are seasonal migrants that feed on euphausiids and small schooling fishes (Nemoto 1957, 1959; Clapham and Mead 1999).
+In winter, most humpback whales occur in the subtropical and tropical waters of the Northern and Southern Hemispheres.
+Humpback whales in the high latitudes of the North Pacific are seasonal migrants that feed on euphausiids and small schooling fishes (Nemoto 1957, 1959; Clapham and Mead 1999).
 The humpback whale population was considerably reduced as a result of intensive commercial exploitation during the 20th century.

 A large-scale study of humpback whales throughout the North Pacific was conducted in 2004-2006 (the Structure of Populations, Levels of Abundance, and Status of Humpbacks (SPLASH) project).
-Initial results from this project (Calambokidis et al. 2008, Barlow et al. 2011), including abundance estimates and movement information, have been reported in Baker et al. (2008, 2013), and are also summarized in Fleming and Jackson (2011); however, these results are still being considered for stock structure analysis.
+Initial results from this project (Calambokidis et al. 2008.
+Barlow et al. 2011), including estimates movement abundance and information, have been reported in Baker et al. (2008, 2013) and are also summarized in Fleming and Jackson (2011); however, these results are still being considered for stock structure analysis.